-Arriving to America’s fifth largest metropolis of Phoenix, Arizona, hiking is not on my vacation agenda.
+Arriving in America’s fifth-largest metropolis of Phoenix, Arizona, hiking is not on my vacation agenda.
 Escaping the endless snow of Canadian winter, the warm sun beckons me to lounge like a lizard near a sparkling swimming pool.
 Yet on arrival friends and strangers alike greet us with, “Oh you will be hiking Camelback I presume?”

 My blank stare and no prior knowledge of camels in the Phoenix area brings on more encouragement.

 “To the top of Camelback Mountain!” they explain.

 “It’s one of the top things to do when you visit Phoenix.
 One of the best urban hikes in the world!”

 Each person we encounter seems more excited than the next about climbing Camelback mountain.
 Yet when we invite these same folks to join us at the Camelback trailhead the excuses spurt forth like dust in a sandstorm.